TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

+\textbf{Equivocations.} We refer to multiple different {\logmsgname{} messages} from the same validator as \emph{equivocations}, and to any pair of such {\logmsgname{} messages} as \emph{equivocation evidence} for its sender.
+Honest validators only ever accept and forward up to two {\logmsgname{} messages} per validator.
+Validators that are known to have sent an equivocation are called \emph{equivocators}.

-\paragraph{Leader election} Our Total-Order Broadcast protocols proceed in views, and employ a VRF-based leader election primitive.
+\textbf{Leader election.} Our Total-Order Broadcast protocols proceeds in \emph{views}, and employs a VRF-based leader election primitive~\cite{sleepy}.
 Each validator has an associated VRF value for each view.
 Whenever a \emph{proposal} has to be made to extend the current log, validators broadcast one together with their VRF value for the current view, and priority is given to proposals with a higher VRF value.
 Since this is a standard tool for leader election in dynamically available protocols~\cite{mr,mmr, mmr2, goldfish, gl}, and not the focus of this work, we use the VRF primitive informally.

 As mentioned at the beginning of this section, such a leader election requires us to consider a mildly adaptive corruption model, where the adversary has a delay of time $\Delta$ between scheduling a corruption and executing it.
-This appears to be necessary also in other dynamically available protocols which use this strategy.
+This appears to be necessary also in other protocols which use this strategy~\cite{DBLP:conf/podc/DAmatoLZ24,goldfish,rlmd}.
 To see why, consider the usual leader election where VRF values are broadcast at time $t$ and a leader is chosen at time $t+\Delta$ based on the highest VRF value so far observed.
 Between time $t$ and $t+\Delta$, an adaptive adversary can observe the highest VRF value and corrupt its sender, then have it deliver an equivocating proposal only to a subset of the honest validators.
 This way, some subset of the honest validators only knows of a single proposal with the highest VRF value, and some other subset knows of two such proposals.
-We cannot then ensure that all honest validators vote for the same proposal, which is typically required by liveness arguments.
+We cannot then ensure that all honest validators \emph{vote}\footnote{The terms ``propose" and ``vote" are used here informally to appeal to the reader's intuition.
+These terms will be formally defined in the following section.} for the same proposal, which is typically required by {the} Liveness arguments.